swestfall/grails-yui-widget/grails-yui-widget/grails-app/conf/ReadMe.txt

 2. Allow HTML elements to be passed in (instead of plugin creating them)
 3. Reskinning
 4. Resource TagLib needs js/css inclusion capability
+5. Grails YUI Plugin - upgrade to 2.9.0
+6. Documentation
+7. JIRA / Mailing List
+8. Test with previous verions of Grails

 Extensibility
 1. Needs to be extendable / customizable